DavidOry/osm-extract-validator/README.md

 # osm-extract-validator
-Compare OSM Network Extraction Tools
+Compare the OSM extraction procedures for OSMnx and SharedStreets.